h4de5/home-assistant-toshiba_ac/README.md

 ## Compatible devices

 If your device is compatible with the [official Toshiba AC mobile app](https://play.google.com/store/apps/details?id=jp.co.toshiba_carrier.ac_control) or [Toshiba Home AC Control](https://play.google.com/store/apps/details?id=com.toshibatctc.SmartAC) it has good chances to be supported by this integration.
-Furthermore it has been tested with the following hardware:
+Furthermore it has been tested with the following hardware: [List of Supported Devices](https://github.com/h4de5/home-assistant-toshiba_ac/issues/45) - feel free to update that list!

-- Suzumi Plus R32 18G

-  - Indoor device: RAS-18PKVSG-E
-  - Outdoor device: RAS-18PAVSG-E
-  - Wifi: RB-N103S-G or similar/compatible
-  -
-  - Indoor unit: RAS-25J2KVSG-ND, RAS-35J2KVSG-ND
-  - Outdoor unit: RAS-25J2AVSG-ND, RAS-35J2AVSG-ND
-  - Wifi: WRE-T00AJ10 (RB-N105S-G or RN-N106S-G)

-- Seiya

-  - Indoor device: Console J2FG RAS-B10J2FVG-E
-  - Indoor device: Split Seiya RAS-Bxx-J2KVG-E / RAS-B07-B13-J2KVG-E
-  - Outdoor device: RAS-4M27U2AVG-E
-  - Wifi: RB-102S-G

-- Haori

-  - Indoor device: RAS-B16N4KVRG-E
-  - Outdoor device: RAS-16J2AVSG-E1
-  - WiFi: built-in

-- Toshiba Signatur 25
-  - Indoor unit: RAS-25N4KVRG-ND
-  - Outdoor: RAS-25J2AVSG-ND1
-  - Wifi: built-in

 ## More links and resources